 What is the Accounts Payable Process?

-It is hypothesized that the writing system evolved among humans to record financial transactions.
+It is widely believed that the writing system evolved among humans to record financial transactions.
 Mesopotamian clay tablets dating back to 3000 BCE show accounts of financial records – the earliest attempts at setting up an "accounts payable process”, so to speak.

 The cycle of tracking transactions between vendors and clients has since evolved through Contrugli’s double-entry accounting system, Pacioli’s ledger system, the US transportation industry’s streamline of the account payable process in the 1960’s, to the current automated accounts payable processes adopted worldwide.

-This article dives deep into the accounts payable process, AP workflows, and how this can all be automated with Nanonets intelligent automation platform.
+This article dives deep into the accounts payable process, AP workflows, and how this can all be automated with Nanonets.

 The accounts payable process of a company is the management of its short-term payment obligations to vendors/suppliers.